spickermann/deep_hash_transformer/README.md

 #=> { foo_bar: 'baz' }
 ```

-It is worth noting that the `DeepHashTransformer` only transforms string or symbol keys and leaves other types untouched:
+It is worth noting that the `DeepHashTransformer` only transforms string or symbol keys and leaves all other types untouched:

 ```ruby
 DeepHashTransformer.new({ 1 => 'foo', :bar => 'bar', Object => 'baz' }).stringify